alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Next steps for Clinical AI paper- would be ideal if NF could take the lead! 👼
+  * EK - I'll chat to clinical Ai folks about whether they can lead on this as I am meeting with them on friday.
 * Check what is happening with All Hands Meeting on the 4th December- are you available if everything falls through?
+  * EK - I am available but I also suggest KP could chair.

 ## Date 18 October 2023